 About The Author

-Aside from being a writer and published author, Chris Dewey is a martial artist with fifty years of experience (holding significant black belt ranks in Traditional Ju Jutsu, Judo, Taekwondo and Hapkido), a geologist and university professor with thirty-plus years of experience, a certified life coach with more than thirty years of university advising and private practice coaching experience and a small business owner with twenty-plus years of experience.
+Aside from being a writer and published author, Chris Dewey is a martial artist with fifty years of experience, a geologist and university professor with thirty-plus years of experience, a certified life coach with more than thirty years of university advising and private practice coaching experience and a small business owner with twenty-plus years of experience.

 Chris is an avid reader, who has a deep love for the environment, for life and for understanding the place of man in the world.
 In his search for learning and meaning, Chris has always asked questions about life and the universe.
 It was the driving passion to understand life, the meaning of the universe and the nature of the world around him that has led Chris to become a geologist and a poet.
 As the years have gone by, the lessons of the martial arts have also fed into that search for understanding.
 It is from the confluence of these his passions that Chris has journeyed into both coaching and Traditional Chinese Medicine.

 I am always happy to chat with people who visit this website, so please feel free to reach out to me.